 Most rewards credit cards waive the annual fee for the first year, and then charge very high fees thereafter.
 So many travel hackers cancel credit cards after they redeem the bonus miles.
 But it’s worth noting that closing a credit card may result in a slight decrease in your credit score.

 What to Do If You Get Into Credit Card Debt (Hint: Stop Using Credit Cards)

 While you may think consolidating credit card debt through another credit card offering at a lower rate is a good option, that strategy can be a slippery slope.
 An additional credit card could lead to added debt, especially if overspending is an issue that’s not being addressed.

 If you find yourself with a high credit card balance that may take years to pay off, you might want to consider a personal loan to ditch your debt, save you money on interest, and help you get a fresh start.
 According to NerdWallet, “Consolidating credit card debt with a personal loan typically makes sense only if it will take you more than six months to pay off.”
 Personal loans offer a lump sum (a finite amount), which could prevent you from going further into debt.

 Get Started on Your Next Adventure

 Traveling can be expensive and, therefore, feel out of reach for many people, especially working professionals managing student loan debt and mortgages.
 But with credit card rewards, you can take a well-earned vacation for a fraction of the cost.
 After all, you don’t work just to save for the future, so enjoy the present.
 Find out more about the top rewards credit cards, and then cash those miles in for unique experiences around the globe.

 Another option for funding your next vacation is with a SoFi Money account.
-SoFi Money is a hybrid account that earns you more and costs you nothing.
+SoFi Money is a cash management account where you can spend, save, and earn.
 Plus, you’ll get unlimited reimbursement on ATM fees and can use any ATM anywhere in the world.
 And we don’t charge foreign transaction fees!